initlifeinc/ILiCloudHelper/README.md

 # ILiCloudHelper
-simple iCloud helper, easy to read/write/modify/delete data.
+simple iCloud helper, easy to read/write/modify/delete data

+view code in SecondViewController.m to know how to use this helper